-Below you will find a free pattern for crochet clouds that can be used on pillows, blankets, mobiles, hats and more.
+Below you will find a free pattern for crocheting clouds that can be used on pillows, blankets, mobiles, hats and more.
 I hope you enjoy this cloud design and find plenty of good ways to use them on projects!

 Scroll on down to learn about the yarn, crochet stitches as well as the find the photo tutorial, so you can make your very own mini crochet cloud.

 For these cute clouds, I used Lion Brand’s Feels Like Butta yarn, which has the velvety feel of chenille but is actually 100% polyester.